Economic impact of the COVID-19 pandemic in Malaysia: Entertainment and recreation

 On 22 June, Senior Minister (Security Cluster) Ismail Sabri Yaakob announced that cinemas, theatres and other live events would be allowed to reopen from 1 July, with a limit of 250 people.

 On 10 July, Senior Minister Ismail Sabri Yaakob announced that family entertainment centres including game arcades, karaoke centres, indoor funfairs, edutainment centres for children, and kids' gymnasiums can resume operations from 15 July.
-However, discos, pubs, and night clubs cannot reopen yet.
+However, discos, pubs, and nightclubs cannot be reopened yet.

 Following a new wave of outbreaks in October 2020, the Malaysian Association Of Film Exhibitors (MAFE) announced that they would be temporarily closing all cinemas in Malaysia from 2 November to help contain the spread of COVID-19.

 Markets and bazaars

-Due to the cancellation of the Ramadan bazaars, many Malaysian traders have use online platforms such as WhatsApp and Facebook to sell their products in late April 2020.
+Due to the cancellation of the Ramadan bazaars, many Malaysian traders have used online platforms such as WhatsApp and Facebook to sell their products in late April 2020.

 On 7 June 2020, the Mayor of Kuala Lumpur Nor Hisham Ahmad Dahlan announced that the Kuala Lumpur City Hall will allow open markets, morning markets, night markets and bazaars to reopen in stages in the Safe Transition (Phase 2) on 15 June.